4 parks in South Australia for overnight hiking trips

 Walk: Tapanappa to Trig

-Deep Creek Conservation Park is a perennial favourite with bushwalkers and campers for its proximity to Adelaide, its lovely bush and its amazing sea views.
+Deep Creek National Park is a perennial favourite with bushwalkers and campers for its proximity to Adelaide, its lovely bush and its amazing sea views.
 Stay at Tapanappa Campground to be close to the start of your walk, or alternatively you could stay at the popular Stringybark Campground the night before.

 To get started, head for Tapanappa Lookout, then make your way down to Deep Creek Cove.
 The sea views along this part of the trail are just glorious.
 From Deep Creek Cove, cut west through the bush.